ArenKDesai/Aren-s-Notes/Intro to Algorithms/Network Flow.md

 We can implement a min-cut approach to solve this.
 Every pixel becomes a node, and the penalty becomes the edges.
 We'll add a source $s$ and connect it to all nodes $i$ with capacity (likelihood) $a_i$.
 Same with $t$ and all nodes $i$ with capacity $b_i$.

+Run the min-cut on these edges, then use DFS or BFS on the residual graph.

+# Extensions

+Now, each node has a demand $d_v$.